dblock/code.dblock.org/_posts/2012/2012-03-19-avoiding-production-disasters-and-the-value-of-patience-in-software-development.markdown

 end
 {% endhighlight %}

-It’s pretty concise.
+It's pretty concise.
 Unfortunately, _user.reminded?_ has a bug and you now have a communication disaster on your hands.

 ![]({{ site.url }}/images/posts/2012/2012-03-19-avoiding-production-disasters-and-the-value-of-patience-in-software-development/image_18.jpg)